Skip to main content

 nono run --allow-cwd --network-profile minimal -- my-agent

-# Allow specific hosts
+# Allow specific domains

-nono run --allow-cwd --proxy-allow api.openai.com --proxy-allow api.anthropic.com -- my-agent
+nono run --allow-cwd --allow-domain api.openai.com --allow-domain api.anthropic.com -- my-agent

-nono run --allow-cwd --network-profile minimal --proxy-allow custom-api.example.com -- my-agent
+nono run --allow-cwd --network-profile minimal --allow-domain custom-api.example.com -- my-agent

 # Inject OpenAI credentials (loads from keyring account "openai_api_key")